-By nature, we are all different and weak.
+By nature, we all are different and weak.
 Some can walk, some can see, some can hear.
 But why me?
-Why me.
+Why me?
 I kept asking myself.
-I couldn’t accept my weak self.
-But I realized in the hospital room that, if the basis of our thinking is “We are all different and we are all weak”, asking myself why was a meaningless and a waste of time.
+I could not accept my weak self.
+But I realized in a hospital room that, if the basis of our thinking is “We are all different and we are all weak”, asking myself why was a meaningless waste of time.
 What helped me realize this was a book by Konosuke Matsushita, the founder of (currently) Panasonic Corporation.
-In the book, he says that he succeeded because of three things.
-He had no academic history.
+In the book, he says that he succeeded because of three things: He had no academic history.
 He was not well.
 He was poor.
 That was why he succeeded.
 These all sound negative.
 What do they mean?
-One, he listened to others intently because he had no academic history.
-Two, he was unwell so he could ask others to do work.
-Three, he was poor, so he was grateful to whatever little salary he earned.
+One, he listened intently to others, because he had no academic history.
+Two, he was unwell, so he could ask others to do work.
+Three, he was poor, so he was grateful for whatever little salary he earned.
 When you change your perspective, everything becomes invaluable.
 That is what I learned.
-To conclude this speech, I would like to tell you the belief I have always held close to my heart.
-Even if we couldn’t change how long we live, we can change the scope of life we live, as much as we want.
-By taking action, by learning and by meeting someone, we can change the scope of our life as much as we want.
-A focus not on the number of years we live but how we live.
+To conclude this speech, I would like to tell you the belief that I always have held close to my heart.
+Even if we cannot change how long we live, we can change the scope of life we live, as much as we want.
+By taking action, by learning, and by meeting someone, we can change the scope of our life as much as we want.
+A focus not on the number of years we live, but on how we live.
 I hope your life will be like that.
 Likewise, I would like to live life to the fullest, together with you.
 Thank you for your attention.